Other Names for this Disease

 - The National Institute of Neurological Disorders and Stroke (NINDS) collects and disseminates research information related to neurological disorders.
 Click on the link to view information on this topic.

-- National Kidney Foundation has a general information page on Fabry disease.
+- The National Kidney Foundation, Inc. offers an information page on Fabry disease.

 - The National Organization for Rare Disorders (NORD) is a federation of more than 130 nonprofit voluntary health organizations serving people with rare disorders.
 Click on the link to view information on this topic.